mwvgroup/Tutorials/ssh_setup.md

 For convenience (and added security), we will discuss the use of authentication keys, autocomplete, and remote file mounting.
 Note that all code snippets in this document will assume you are starting from your home directory.

 **Note:** In order to connect to a University of Pittsburgh server over SSH you will need to install and use the University's VPN service.
 For more information see [technology.pitt.edu](http://technology.pitt.edu/services/pitt-vpn-secure-remote-access).
+You will also need to have a user account on whatever server you are trying to connect to.
+Both of requirements should be satisfied before moving forward.

 ## SSH Config File